SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Methods

-\end{theorem} This localized version of conformal prediction can be viewed as an approximation of conditional coverage on the event that $W'\approx \hat\pi(X_{n+1})$.
+\end{theorem} This localized version of conformal prediction can be viewed as an approximation of conditional coverage on the event that $W'\approx \hat\pi(X_{n+1})$, with a kernel bandwidth $\hat \gamma$ that governs the trade-off between conditional adaptivity and statistical stability.

+Since our kernel takes the form $\psi_W^\ast(w,w')=\exp\{-\gamma d_\pi(w,w')\}$, larger values of $\gamma$ induce stronger localization.
+This improves local adaptivity, but it can also reduce the effective local sample mass $ p_\gamma(W') := \mathbb{E}\!\left[\psi_W^\ast(W',\widehat{\pi}(X))\right], $ especially in sparse regions of the latent space, thereby weakening the coverage-gap bound.
+In contrast, smaller values of $\gamma$ average over a wider neighborhood, increasing $p_\gamma(W')$ and yielding a more stable, though less local, guarantee.
+Therefore, $\widehat{\gamma}$ is selected data-adaptively by our tuning procedure, together with $\widehat{\lambda}$, to balance locality and stability.
+Further discussion of this trade-off is provided in Lemma~\ref{lem:gap_order_sqrt_lambda}.

+{ The coverage gap on the right-hand side of \eqref{eq: corollary 2 neighborhood} quantifies how difficult it is to enforce conditional coverage in the neighborhood defined by the kernel, and decreases to at least $O(\sqrt{\hat\lambda})$ (Lemma \ref{lem:gap_order_sqrt_lambda} in Appendix~\ref{appsec: coverage gap}).
+When $W'$ (equivalently, $\hat\pi(X_{n+1})$) lies in a dense region of the embedding, nearby calibration points are abundant, and the coverage gap shrinks.
 It requires a stronger i.i.d. assumption than exchangeability in Assumption \ref{ass: data} in order to give more relevance to data points closer to the test point in the latent space.
-The coverage gap on the right-hand side of \eqref{eq: corollary 2 neighborhood} following $1-\alpha$ arises because we have no prior information on the distribution shift and use a flexible RKHS-based function class instead.
-Compared to the asymptotic coverage gap in Randomly Localized Conformal Prediction (RLCP) \citep{guan2023localized}, the resulting coverage gap in \eqref{eq: corollary 2 neighborhood} can be explicitly measurable (see Appendix~\ref{appsec: coverage gap}).
+Under this condition, the coverage gap term becomes more stable.
+Rather than showing the gap is asymptotically zero \citep{guan2023localized} with strong distribution and model assumptions, our decomposition of the gap makes the source of deviation explicit and directly estimable (we provide gap estimation in Appendix~\ref{appsec: coverage gap})}

 Note, however, that \eqref{eq: corollary 2 neighborhood} is stated for neighborhoods centered at the estimated embedding $\hat{\pi}(X_{n+1})$, not the true one.
-When $\hat{\pi}(\cdot)$ is a good approximation of the true embedding $\pi(\cdot)$, the guarantee in \eqref{eq: corollary 2 neighborhood} closely matches the conditional guarantee under localization by the true latent representation, as shown in Appendix \ref{appsec: embedding error local}.
+When $\hat{\pi}(\cdot)$ is a good approximation of the true embedding $\pi(\cdot)$, the guarantee in \eqref{eq: corollary 2 neighborhood} closely matches the conditional guarantee under the true latent embedding, which we show in Appendix \ref{appsec: embedding error local}.